Exercise and Target Heart Rate

 by 6 to give you the beats per minute.

 This method is fine for many exercisers.
 If you like the idea of having that information

 instantly available in the middle of a workout, you might want to buy a monitor.

-Heart rate monitors aren't as exact as an EKG test, but they can be very accurate.
+Heart rate monitors aren't as exact as an electrocardiogram (ECG) test, but they can

+the numbers.
 There are no wires.
-The watch-like monitor picks up signals from the transmitter.
+The watch-like monitor picks up signals from the

 Whether you walk, jog, run, bicycle or use stationary bikes, rowers, or ski machines,

 you can see some real benefits.
 Feedback on your progress is important support when